Fiernando98/nu_conta_marketplace/README.md

 ## Requirements

-latest version of flutter on dev channel (My flutter doctor:(Channel dev, 2.6.0-5.1.pre))
+latest version of flutter on dev channel.
+My flutter doctor: (Channel dev, 2.6.0-5.1.pre).

 ## How to run the project